-- In a web browser, navigate to the Veeam Backup for AWS URL.
+- In a web browser, navigate to the Veeam Backup for AWS web address.

-The URL consists of a public IPv4 address or DNS name of the EC2 instance on which Veeam Backup for AWS is installed.
-Note that the website is available over HTTPS.
+The address consists of a public IPv4 address or DNS hostname of the backup appliance.
+Note that the website is available over HTTPS only.

-To view the license agreement for 3rd party components, click 3rd party components license agreement.
+To read the terms of the license agreement for the 3rd party components, click 3rd party components license agreement.

-- In the Instance ID field, specify the ID of the EC2 instance on which Veeam Backup for AWS is installed to prove that you are the owner of this EC2 instance.
+- In the Instance ID field, specify the AWS ID of the EC2 instance running Veeam Backup for AWS to prove that you are the owner of this EC2 instance.

-You can view the EC2 instance ID in the in the AWS Management Console.
+You can find the EC2 instance AWS ID in the in the AWS Management Console.

-- Create the Default Admin whose credentials you will use for your first login to Veeam Backup for AWS.
+- Create the Default Administrator account whose credentials you will use for your first login to Veeam Backup for AWS.

-Veeam Backup for AWS will create the Default Admin and display the welcome screen where you can log in.
+Veeam Backup for AWS will create the Default Administrator account and display the welcome screen where you can log in.

-For increased security, it is recommended that you enable multi-factor authentication (MFA) for the Default Admin after your first login to Veeam Backup for AWS.
-For information on how to enable MFA, see Managing Users.
+To increase the security of the Default Administrator account, it is recommended that you enable multi-factor authentication (MFA) for the account after you first log in to Veeam Backup for AWS.
+To learn how to enable MFA, see Configuring Multi-Factor Authentication.